nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

-    If you only checked a variable's `typeof`, regardless if it were an object or an array, it would reply `"object"`.
+    If you only checked a variable's `typeof`, regardless if it were an object or an array, it would reply `'object'`.

     One possible answer to this question would be to check if it's an object, *and* determine if it has a numeric `.length` (which may be `0` if it's an empty array).
 However, this would also work for the `arguments` object (all the parameters passed into any given function), which is technically *not* an array.